top of page

 Pastors are there to give theological guidance.
 We don't want women to become like men to enter the ministry.
 Women and men bring different gifts and perspectives to the church, and these distinct gifts are needed in church leadership.
 Before WW2 maybe a third of Alliance curches were planted by women.
 The distinction between elders, deacons, and pastors started post-WW2 and came with statements limiting women in these offices.

-The Local Churchology Podcast examines women in ministry and in church offices
+The Local Churchology Podcast examines women in ministry and in church office.

-Episode 7 interviews Tom Barker about the language and context of 1 Timothy 2.
+Episode 7 interviews Tom Barker about 1 Timothy.

-Episode 4 interviews Old Testament scholar Dr. Lee Beach about his journey from complementarian to egalitarian.
+Episode 4, where Old Testament scholar Dr. Lee Beach discusses his journey from complementarian to egalitarian.

-On Episode 2, Dr Lynn Cohick discusses how God shows no favouritism and the impact of Ephesians and Colossians on women.
+This is Episode 2, where Dr Lynn Cohick discusses how God shows no favouritism and the impact of Ephesians and Colossians on women.

 Check out my blog summary of each episode.
 Original interviews are available on YouTube.